valory-xyz/erc20-token-bridge/README.md

 Withdraw has been initiated, check balances in about half an hour or more
 ```

-### Finalize L1 deposits
+### Finalize bridging to Ethereum

-This command is useful if L1 deposits were not complete or if the script got interrupted.
+This command is useful if Ethereum (L1) deposits were not complete or if the script got interrupted.

 Required parameters:
 - `-o finalize_l1_deposits`: finalize L1 deposits operation.